With the latest announcement from Netflix, it turns out that Asian Americans will continue to get the shaft in 2017.

 Death Note passes all of those arbitrary bars set by white creators and white fan communities to delegitimize Asian American outrage because Light Yagami is Japanese–by ethnicity and nationality.
 He is a Japanese high school student–not a cyborg, not from a fictional alternate world, and not originally written as white.
 However, his name, identity, character, and portrayal was whitewashed anyway.
-His surname Yagami in the story, is written with the characters night and god and has significant referential meaning to the story while Turner, a surname of English and Scottish origin means “a maker of objects of wood, metal, or bone” and has no significance to the story at all.
+His surname Yagami in the story, is written with the characters night and god and has significant referential meaning to the story while Turner, a surname of English and Scottish origin means “a maker of objects of wood, metal, or bone” is so irrelevant, it’s laughable.
 But what’s the defense now?
 ‘It’s just a fictional story.’

-You know, it’s funny to me when Asian stories are adapted to be played by white leads – most white audiences will say “who cares it’s just a story” but when fictional roles that were originally casted as white are recasted with Black leads, the racists come out of the woodwork.
+You know, it’s funny to me when Asian stories are adapted to be played by white leads – most white audiences will say “who cares it’s just a story” but when fictional roles that were originally casted as white are re-cast with Black leads, the racists come out of the woodwork.
 But ‘it’s just a story’ amirite?

 Harry Potter Play